 Black and White Photos: Photos my Great-Grandfather (Em's Grandfather) took.

-Quidditch Photo: Personal photo project
+Quidditch Photo: Personal photo project.

 Boots: From a local thrift/antique/consignment store.